 Instructor-student and student-student dialogue is highly valued at AULA.
 Because of this, taking courses offered by the program (both required and elective) in the classroom setting is the most appropriate and desirable means of completing them.

 Under unusual and extreme circumstances, the faculty may consider allowing a student to complete a required course as an independent study.
 This would be considered if the student has documented prior knowledge of the subject area and if taking the course via the classroom setting would produce significant hardship to the student.
-A faculty member (core, affiliate or adjunct) who has taught the course content is the most appropriate choice for evaluator and that faculty member's syllabus may be used The student must complete the requirements of the course and include additional work to account for the usual classroom time.
+A faculty member (core, teaching or affiliate) who has taught the course content is the most appropriate choice for evaluator and that faculty member's syllabus may be used The student must complete the requirements of the course and include additional work to account for the usual classroom time.
 If permission is granted, a Form AA is completed in consultation with the evaluator of the learning activity and filed with the Office of the Registrar.

 CLINICAL TRAINING AND LICENSURE (MAP Students Only)

 AULA’s MAP degree has been designed to meet and exceed the requirements established by the State of California Board of Behavioral Sciences (BBS) for academic preparation for licensure as a Marriage and Family Therapist (MFT) and/or Licensed Professional Clinical Counselor (LPCC).
 AULA’s combination of classroom learning, clinical training experience, and personal development provides strong preparation for meeting licensure requirements, and AULA graduates have experienced high pass rates on the licensing examinations.
 AULA is experienced in helping students move successfully into productive service as qualified professionals.